Top 10 Randy Meisner Songs

 “Try and Love Again”

 A soaring anthem about believing against all odds, this was Meisner’s final co-writing credit (and his final lead vocal) with the group he co-founded.
 “Try and Love Again” is also reportedly the only Hotel California cut that’s never been performed live by the Eagles, a sign of things to come.
-Meisner was always uncomfortable with fame, and as his band went supernova in the late ’70s, he made a an inevitable dash for the exit.
+Meisner was always uncomfortable with fame, and as his band went supernova in the late ’70s, he made an inevitable dash for the exit.

 “Is It True?”